dabapps/redux-api-collections/README.md

 ### Help, I want to use Immutable collections!

 We've got you covered.
-When initializing Collections, pass `true` in a configuration object to the third argument to automatically generate Immutable List based collections, which can then be retrieved via `getImmutableCollectionResultsByName`
+When initializing Collections, set `useImmutableForCollections` to `true` in a configuration object to the third argument to automatically generate Immutable List based collections, which can then be retrieved via `getImmutableCollectionResultsByName`

 ```typescript
 const collections = Collections<Collections, Items>(collectionToRecordMapping, itemToRecordMapping, { useImmutableForCollections: true });